palladog/moo/moo/README.md

 Make sure you have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed.

 ## Installation
+In this example, we're using the package manager `yarn`.

+### `yarn`
+Install all the dependencies listed within `package.json` in the local `node_modules` folder.
+Running yarn with no command is the same thing as running `yarn install`.

 ### `yarn start`
 Runs the app in the development mode.<br />